NSHipster/articles/2013-01-14-__attribute__.md

 Supported Platforms:

 - `ios`: Apple’s iOS operating system.
 The minimum deployment target is specified by the `-mios-version-min=*version*` or `-miphoneos-version-min=*version*` command-line arguments.
-- `macosx`: Apple’s Mac OS X operating system.
+- `macosx`: Apple’s OS X operating system.
 The minimum deployment target is specified by the `-mmacosx-version-min=*version*` command-line argument.

 ### `overloadable`